|Premier Orthopedic Surgery and Sports Medicine

 - Advanced arthritis of the ankle

-- An ankle condition that interferes with daily activities
+- Ankle pain that interferes with daily activities

-As in any joint replacement surgery, the ankle implant may loosen over the years or fail.
+As in any type of joint replacement, an ankle implant may loosen or fail over the years.
 If the implant failure is severe, the replaced joint can be exchanged for a new implant — this procedure is called a revision surgery.

 Your doctor will most likely apply a cast after surgery to limit movement in your foot and ankle and to prevent nonunion.
-To reduce swelling, it is important to keep your foot elevated above the level of your heart for one to two weeks following surgery.
+To reduce swelling, it is important to keep your foot elevated above the level of your heart for 1 to 2 weeks after surgery.

-Your doctor may recommend physical therapy for several months to help you regain strength in your foot or ankle and to restore range of motion.
-Ordinary daily activities usually can be resumed in three to four months.
-You may need special shoes or braces.
+Later in your recovery, your doctor may recommend physical therapy to help you regain strength in your foot or ankle and to restore range of motion.

 The American Academy of Orthopaedic Surgeons